Hypergraph $p$-Laplacians and Scale Spaces: Numerical experiments

-For the \textbf{initial value problem} \eqref{eq:pde_initial} we choose $p=1$.
+For the \textbf{initial value problem} \eqref{eq:pde_initial} we choose $p=1$ {and a sufficiently small time step size $\tau > 0$ to guarantee stability of the corresponding iteration scheme \eqref{eq:iteration_scheme}}.
 We initialize each individual's opinion $f_0\left(v_i\right)$ randomly with a uniform distribution in the interval $\left[-1, 1\right]$.
 Additionally, we make sure that the vertex function $f$ is initialized with average $0$ and normalized.
-As can be observed in Figure \ref{fig:eigenfunction} the information flow in the social network converges to a second eigenfunction of both the graph $p$-Laplacian (top row) and the hypergraph $p$-Laplacian.
-For both cases we thresholded at $0$ after $16.000$ iterations to induce a spectral clustering of the opposing opinions and separating the social network into smaller communities based on the topology of the network (i.e., the relationship of following an individual).
-As can be seen the resulting second eigenfunctions differ significantly with respect to the underlying topology of the normal graph and the hypergraph.
+As can be observed in Figure \ref{fig:eigenfunction}, the information flow in the social network converges to a second eigenfunction of both the graph $p$-Laplacian (top row) and the hypergraph $p$-Laplacian (bottom row).
+For both cases we thresholded at $0$ after $16.000$ iterations to induce a spectral clustering of the opposing opinions and hence separating the social network into smaller communities based on the topology of the network (i.e., the relationship of following an individual).
+The resulting second eigenfunctions differ significantly with respect to the underlying topology of the oriented normal graph and the oriented hypergraph.
 This yields potential for further analysis and experiments in other applications, e.g., segmentation of images via spectral clustering.